caiks/WBOT02/README.md

 <a name="Scanned_2_level_model_initialised_by_random_model"></a>

-###### Scanned 2-level model initialised by 2-level random model
+###### Scanned 2-level model initialised by random model

 Now let us conclude our discussion of the *models* by considering *model* 91.
-It is constructed from initial *model* 88, which in turn has *model* 86 as its *1-level underlying*, which in turn has a computed *substrate*.
+It is constructed from initial * 2-level model* 88, which in turn has *model* 86 as its *1-level underlying*, which in turn has a computed *substrate*.
 Here we wish to see if a random initial *model* followed by a scanned *model* can combine the benefits of both.
 That is, we hope for high growth and low multiplier and hence better representations and focus on interesting features.
 The idea is that initialising with a random *model* will find high actual *likelihood* features to form a base from where the scanning mode can build some arbitrary subset of the paths in order to avoid the duplication of small translations, and so obtain very long paths and detailed features.

 However, we also wish to restrict ourselves to the existing record sets which contain around 15m records.
 In both random mode (14) and scanning mode (16) we select the top 4 of 20 records by actual *likelihood* to maintain high growth.
 That means that we have processed 15m records for the 3m *events* used in *modelling*.
 Now we will have to take one *event* per record.
 To compenstate we increase the number of scans per record from 25 (i.e. interval of 4) to 100 (i.e. interval of 2).
 We also have to drop the *substrate* altogether to reduce the memory required for a 15m *history size*, which means that the children *slice* representations cannot be calculated when a new *fud* is added.
 So the representations may not be as advanced as the *model* itself.